TienTienYeh/lg-tdgl/README.md

 ### Acknowledgments

+This work was supported by US DOE Office of Science award DC-SC0025580.
 This work is based on the `pyTDGL` developed by Logan Bishop-Van Horn.
 The documentation for `pyTDGL` can be found at [py-tdgl.readthedocs.io](https://py-tdgl.readthedocs.io/en/latest/).